-We thank D. A. Robinson and T. Estilow (Rutgers) for access to the SCE data and B. Ainslie (UNBC), A. Rennermalm (Princeton) and D. A. Robinson (Rutgers) for helpful comments on the paper.
-Supported by the Natural Sciences and Engineering Research Council and the Canada 205 Research Chair Program of the Government of Canada.
+[22] Acknowledgments.
+We thank D. A. Robinson and T. Estilow (Rutgers) for access to the SCE data and B. Ainslie (UNBC), A. Rennermalm (Princeton), D. A. Robinson (Rutgers) and one anonymous reviewer for helpful comments on the paper.
+Supported by the Natural Sciences and Engineering Research Council and the Canada Research Chair Program of the Government of Canada.